BabylonJS/Documentation/content/features/introductionToFeatures/chap2/copies.md

 # Getting Started - Making Copies

 ## Copying Meshes
 The two main ways to copy a mesh is to clone it or create an instance of it.
 Cloning gives you an independent copy of a mesh whereas an instance is still linked to the original for its material.
 You cannot change the material of an instance of a mesh.
-There are also advanced ways of creating copies which are available in the [meshes feature deepdive](/features/featuresDeepDive/mesh/copies).
+There are also advanced ways of creating copies which are available in the [meshes feature deep dive](/features/featuresDeepDive/mesh/copies).

 To clone the house use